quick-vite/gh-pages-spa/README.md

 Currently, this library has only been tested on the solid-js router.
 Because the browser appends the history using the default history api, intercepting links with this router breaks.
 We will fix this in the future: <https://github.com/quick-vite/gh-pages-spa/issues/4>.
 For now, you should disable `explicitLinks` in addition to using the `replaceGitHubPagesUrl` as route filter.
+**NOTE!** This issue is not always visible, it depends on whether you use routing information in context.

 ```tsx
 /* @refresh reload */